 - Their AP Student Pack.
 If they do not attend the school where they are taking the exam, they should also bring a government-issued or school-issued photo ID.

-- Social Security number** for identification purposes (optional).
+- Social Security number (for U.S. Citizens)** for identification purposes (optional).
 If students provide their number, it will appear on their AP score report.

-- If applicable, their College Board SSD Accommodations Letter which verifies that they have been approved for a testing accommodation such as Braille or large-type exams.
+- If applicable, their SSD Student Accommodation Letter which verifies that they have been approved for a testing accommodation such as Braille or large-type exams.